 Rocket League: Minimum and recommended system requirements

 What are the system requirements for ?
-We’ll you what hardware you can play Rocket on at the minimum and recommended levels.
+We’ll show you what hardware you can play Rocket League on at the minimum and recommended levels.
 We also take a look at the new Rocket League Unreal Engine 5 upgrade.

 Yes, Rocket League is a relatively old game that runs on Unreal Engine 3.
 But that doesn’t mean you’ll meet the optimal system requirements.
 The minimum?
 All well and good, but you don’t need to start Rocket League below 60 FPS.